excentis/ByteBlower_GUI_examples/frameblasting/README.md

 ## NAT.bbp

+This project shows a couple tests of a NAT device.

-This project has a basic LAN test.
-It has single ByteBlower Port docked in the WAN and 3 behind NAT device.
+The project uses 4 ByteBlower ports: one is docked in the WAN, the other 3 are behind the NAT device.
+The Port on the WAN side is publicly acessible.
+You'll notice that even though all ByteBlower ports are behind the NAT, we've only enabled the NAT flag on two of them.